If you want the most you can get out of a chequing account, the Scotiabank Ultimate Package is all about the extra perks.

 - Earn up to 5,000 bonus points for making monthly bill payments

 Why we picked it: Earning PC Optimum Points on debit purchases offers great rewards-earning potential on everyday essentials.
-The generous welcome bonus (currently a $200 value) is super enticing, and the optional savings rate is surprisingly competitive.
+The generous welcome bonus of PC Points is super enticing, and the optional savings rate is surprisingly competitive.
+We like this account in combination with the PC World Elite Mastercard for earning the most PC Optimum points.

-Best chequing account in Canada that earns interest
+Best interest-earning chequing account in Canada: Wealthsimple Chequing

 Wealthsimple has a high interest spending account known as the Wealthsimple Chequing account.
 It’s actually a hybrid account that gives you fairly easy access to your money for no monthly fees.
-With an interest rate of 2.75%, unlimited e-Transfers, no FX fees, and 1% back on your purchases when you use your Wealthsimple Card, this account is worth taking a look at – especially for investors.
+With a maximum interest rate of 2.25%, unlimited e-Transfers, and no FX fees, this account is worth taking a look at – especially for investors.

 - Impressively high standard interest rate